 Artist Statement

-Painting is the most satisfying way for me to achieve what Hungarian psychologist, Mihaly Csíkszentmihályi, calls the psychology of optimal experience, or flow.
-It is only through the transformative power of the creative process that I can step into the void of memory, where subconscious traumas and wounds inflicted from long ago are excised and split open anew.
-I work smoothly, without hesitation or doubt, unfettered by the day’s stress and anxieties, unburdened of the psychological pain of the subjects I seek to examine and bring to light.
-Through the painting portraiture and I can reflect and analyze the psycho-social dynamics and pathology in me and in my community.
+Painting is the most satisfying way for me to achieve what Hungarian psychologist Mihaly Csíkszentmihályi calls the psychology of optimal experience, or flow.
+It is only through the transformative power of the creative process that I can step into the void of memory, where subconscious traumas—and the generational legacy of pain, grief, and death—are excised and split open anew.
+I work smoothly, without hesitation or doubt—unfettered by the day’s stress and anxieties, unburdened by the psychological weight of the subjects I seek to examine and bring to light.
+Through the painting of portraiture, I reflect on and analyze the psycho-social dynamics and inherited pathology within myself, my lineage, and my community, seeking both to understand and to transmute.

-My current series utilizes color and line to visually link and intertwine drips of paints to create abstract dimensional landscapes that I build up over the surface of faces as they emerge from the atmosphere of the painting.
-The bold colors reflect psychological disarray and manifestations of the human experience of trauma as it is warped and shaped through time and memory.
-In the landscape the figures seek to escape from their physical boundaries as they emerge from their structures.
-The contrast between agonized representations of the figure with the bold colors creates a deceptive sense of decay and discord with a subtle balance of harmony and hope.
+In my Emergence series, I often utilize color and line to visually link and intertwine drips of paint, creating abstract, dimensional landscapes that I build up over the surface of faces as they emerge from the atmosphere of the painting.
+The bold colors reflect psychological disarray and manifestations of trauma as it is warped and shaped through time, memory, and generational experience.
+Within these landscapes, the figures strive to transcend their physical boundaries, resisting containment and reclaiming their agency.
+The contrast between the agonized representations of the figure and the expressive, vibrant palette evokes a deceptive sense of decay and discord—held in tension with an undercurrent of resilience, harmony, and hope.